 3. What are some challenges you have faced while at DaVita?

 I think the thing I most underestimated is how challenging it is to live in a world where your intentions can be so misperceived.
 One of the biggest challenges, for example, has been around charitable premium assistance and the attacks that we’ve had by payers and the questions we’ve had from the government, when in fact our poorest patients use charitable premium assistance to continue their coverage.

 And so 80 percent of the time they’re using it for continuity of care.
-So of course I’m frustrated by people challenging our good intentions.
+So, of course, I’m frustrated by people challenging our good intentions.
 I’ve spent almost the last two years defending us against allegations that are really frustrating.
-Because we of course care for our patients so much.
+Because we care for our patients so much.